iamajitsharma/javascript-exercise/README.md

 14. Write a JavaScript program to check a pair of numbers and return true if one of the numbers is 50 or if their sum is 50.

-15. Write a JavaScript program to check a pair of numbers and return true if one of the numbers is 50 or if their sum is 50.

 Solution

 ```